 - Commissions are paid on product distribution (sales), not for the act of recruiting.
 “If you are paid simply for recruiting, or for selling training, distributor kits or training materials – then you’re in a pyramid.”

 - States with network marketing laws require companies to repurchase inventory returned by distributors.
 Sometimes there are different policies about how this is done, but the purpose is to prevent a distributor from having a garage full of products he can’t afford with little ability to sell it.
 You can always find someone somewhere who tried network marketing 20 years ago only to end up with a 20 year supply of soap.
 Legitimate network marketing companies tend to discourage buying too much inventory.

 While there are many other factors to consider when choosing a network marketing company, the first should be whether or not it is legal.Hopefully, the above information will help you make that determination.
 As always, contact the Better Business Bureau and Federal Trade Commission, get references and research any company you are considering.

 Consumer Protection Resources

-If you have experienced fraud in any of the above schemes and are unable to get your money back, contact the following companies for help.
+If you have experienced fraud in any of the above schemes there are a few things you can do when you’re scammed.
 You may not get your money back, but you can fight to prevent the company from continuing to scam others.

 - The State Attorney General’s office or the Secretary of State where you live and where the company is headquartered.
 The staff can tell you if you are protected by any state laws that regulate business opportunities.